benjaminrobira/ModelZoochoryCognition/README.md

-# The role of seed-dispersing animals in shaping plant distributions
+# The role of seed-dispersing animal cognition in shaping plant distributions

-This repository contains the codes and results to reproduce the paper **"The role of seed-dispersing animals in shaping plant distributions"** by Benjamin Robira.
+This repository contains the codes and results to reproduce the paper **"The role of seed-dispersing animal cognition in shaping plant distributions"** by Benjamin Robira.

 It is divided into several folders: